MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Data Analysis

 \subsection{Data Statistics}

-\cref{tab:stat} shows the main statistics of \ourdata compared with various existing EAE datasets, including ACE 2005~\citep{walker2006ace}, DocEE~\citep{tong-etal-2022-docee}, WikiEvents~\citep{wikievents}, RAMS~\citep{rams}, MEE~\citep{pouran-ben-veyseh-etal-2022-mee}, and GENEVA~\citep{parekh-etal-2023-geneva}.
+\cref{tab:stat} shows the main statistics of \ourdata compared with various existing EAE datasets. \Cref{app:split_stat} further shows the statistics of different splits.
 We can observe that \ourdata has two advantages: (1) \ourdata has the largest data scale, surpassing previous datasets by several times.
 This ensures that even for long-tail event types, \ourdata has sufficient data to fully train and stably evaluate EAE models.
-(2) The exhaustive annotation of \ourdata makes it the only dataset that covers all variant settings of EAE task. \ourdata includes complete annotations of entity and event coreference and annotates both entity and non-entity arguments for all fine-grained events at the document level.
+(2) The exhaustive annotation of \ourdata makes it the only dataset that covers all settings of EAE task. \ourdata includes complete annotations of entity and event coreference and annotates both entity and non-entity arguments for all fine-grained events at the document level.
 This allows \ourdata to support the evaluation of all variants of EAE methods and the development of comprehensive event understanding applications.